 Definition: An article that makes a noun refer to a particular item or items of its class.
 The definite articles are "the" in English and el, la, lo, los and las in Spanish.
 The Spanish el also can be part of a contraction: "a + el" forms the contraction al, and "de + el" forms del.

 Note that Spanish and English have different rules as to when a definite article is needed or can be omitted.
 In general, Spanish often uses a definite article in cases where English does not.

 - The man went to Havana.
-(El hombre fue a la Havana.
+(El hombre fue a La Habana.)

 - The dog that barks doesn't bite.
-(Perro que ladra no muerde.
+(Perro que ladra no muerde.)